Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Introduction

 \subsection{Joint Detection Estimation framework and Gaussian Processes}

 The so called joint detection estimation (JDE) framework for the GLM estimates the brain activity jointly with the HR.
-The JDE approach uses a zero mean Gaussian process prior on filter coefficients, which represent the HR in a LTI context.
+The JDE approach uses a zero mean Gaussian process prior on the FIR filter coefficients, which represent the HR in a LTI context.
 The filter is often called the hemodynamic response function (HRF) \citep{goutte2000modeling,ciuciu2003,marrelec2003,casanova2008}.
-The activation strength for each voxel is based on a summary statistics on the whole filter.
-A problem with such voxel-wise approaches is that the filter is unidentified if the specific voxel is inactive.
-There is also a high risk of overfitting, since a separate HR is estimated in each voxel.
+In the FIR approach the HRF is convolved with the stimulus paradigm to produce the predicted BOLD response, which is the idealized BOLD response given neural activation.
+A problem with such voxelwise approaches is that the filter is unidentified if the specific voxel is inactive, since the filter has a zero mean prior on the HRF.
+There is also a risk of overfitting, since a separate HR is estimated in each voxel.

 Another approach is to use a bilinear model where both the design matrix and the regression coefficients are estimated jointly.
-Many models based on the JDE framework use parcellation, see for example \citet{makni2008,vincent2010}.
+Many models based on the JDE framework use parcellation, see for example \citep{makni2008,vincent2010}.
 Some parameters are constant within each parcel, while other parameters are voxel specific.
-Parcellation can be done a priori and considered constant \citep{makni2008,vincent2010}, or estimated as a part of the model \citep{chaari2012hemodynamic,chaari:hal-01255465,albughdadi2016}.
-The idea is to restrict the HR to be the same across all voxels in a parcel, but allowing the activation parameters to vary across the voxels within a parcel.
-In the joint parcellation-detection-estimation (JPDE) framework, the parcellation itself is also learned from the data \citep{chaari2012hemodynamic,chaari:hal-01255465,albughdadi2016}.
-These models use a random effect approach, where the HRF for a given voxel is a random draw from a distribution with a parcel-specific mean HRF.
-The proposed JDE and JPDE models have been analyzed by variants of Gibbs sampling \citep{makni2005joint,makni2006joint,makni2006bayesian,ciuciu2007application,vincent2007spatial,makni2008,ciuciu2009modelling,vincent2010} and the approximate, but quicker, variational Bayes (VB) method \citep{chaari2011variational,chaari2012hemodynamic,chaari2013fast,chaari:hal-01255465,albughdadi2016}.
+Parcellation can be done a priori and considered constant \citep{makni2008,vincent2010}, or estimated as a part of the model \citep{chaari2012hemodynamic,chaari:hal-01255465,albughdadi2017}.
+By letting the HRF to be constant over a parcel reduces the amount of overfitting that can happen compared to voxelwise approaches.
+The parcellation approach in the JDE is a trade-off between gaining signal to facilitate the estimation of the HRF, but still let the HRF vary across the brain.
+For the approaches that use a fixed and a priori known parcellation, it is assumed that there is \textit{one} HRF per parcel, regardless of the number of stimuli in the experiment.
+The idea is that a functionally similar region has the same hemodynamic behavior.